wassname/repr-preference-optimization/research_journal.md

 # 2025-06-06 11:54:29

-Observations:-
+Observations:
-- not learning for math dataset
+- not learning for math dataset , I shuldn't use datasets that DPO can't tabkle
-- dpo is not learning? wghy, ipo or lr too high? (this is 0.6B)
+- dpo is not learning?
+  - [ ] try with no ipo
+  - [ ] try with low and high
+  - [ ] 0.6b too smallk?
+  - [ ] dpo not stable try nll?
+  - or
 - not 100% sure it's plateuing but oh well